creotip/awesome-trpc/README.md

 ## Libraries

-Discover libraries and integrations that extend `tRPC` with additional features and functionalities.
+Libraries and integrations that extend `tRPC` with additional features and functionalities.

 - [trpc-utils](https://github.com/username/trpc-utils) - A collection of utility functions for `tRPC`.
 - [trpc-middleware](https://github.com/username/trpc-middleware) - Middleware for `tRPC` to add custom functionality.